-The proposed code changes would apply to all businesses incorporated in California, regardless of whether the business is incorporated inside or outside of the state.12 Therefore, the Statewide CASE Team does not anticipate that the proposed measures would have an adverse effect on the competitiveness of California businesses.
-Likewise, the Statewide CASE Team does not anticipate businesses located outside of California would be advantaged or disadvantaged.
+The proposed code changes would apply to all businesses incorporated in California, regardless of whether the business is incorporated inside or outside of the state.
+Therefore, the Statewide CASE Team does not anticipate that the proposed measures would have an adverse effect on the competitiveness of California businesses.